recurve-methods/flexvalue/README.rst

     :target: https://recurve-analytics-inc-flexvalue.readthedocs-hosted.com/en/latest/?badge=latest
     :alt: Documentation Status

-This library can be used to calculate the avoided costs, TRC, and PAC.
+This library provides California aggregators, program administrators, utilities, and regulators a pathway to consistently and transparently gauge the value of their projects, portfolios, and programs.
+This uses the CPUC’s published avoided cost data to enable market actors across the state to assess demand flexibility value from either pre-defined or custom/measured load shapes.

 Use the following colab notebook which allows you to put in your own inputs and get results: